Hydrometer: Alcoholometer

 An alcoholmeter is a hydrometer that indicates the alcoholic strength of liquids which are essentially a mixture of alcohol and water.
 It is also known as a proof and Tralles hydrometer (after Johann Georg Tralles, but commonly misspelled as traille and tralle).
 It measures the density of the fluid.
 Where no sugar or other dissolved substances are present, the specific gravity of a solution of ethanol in water can be directly correlated to the concentration of alcohol.
 Saccharometers for measuring sugar-water mixtures measure densities greater than water.
 Many have scales marked with volume percents of "potential alcohol", based on a pre-calculated specific gravity.
 A higher "potential alcohol" reading on this scale is caused by a greater specific gravity, assumed to be caused by the introduction of dissolved sugars or carbohydrate based material.
 A reading is taken before and after fermentation and approximate alcohol content is determined by subtracting the post fermentation reading from the pre-fermentation reading.

+These were important instruments for determining tax, and specific maker's instruments could be specified.
+Bartholomew Sikes had a monopoly in the UK and Mary Dicas and her family enjoyed a similar monopoly in the US.

 Lactometer

 A lactometer is used to check purity of cow's milk.
 The specific gravity of milk does not give a conclusive indication of its composition since milk contains a variety of substances that are either heavier or lighter than water.
 Additional tests for fat content are necessary to determine overall composition.
 The instrument is graduated into a hundred parts.
 Milk is poured in and allowed to stand until the cream has formed, then the depth of the cream deposit in degrees determines the quality of the milk.
-If the milk sample is pure, the lactometer floats; if it is adulterated or impure, the lactometer sinks.
+If the milk sample is pure, the lactometer floats higher than if it is adulterated or impure.

 Saccharometer

-A saccharometer is a hydrometer used for determining the amount of sugar in a solution, invented by Thomas Thomson.
+A saccharometer is a type of hydrometer used for determining the amount of sugar in a solution, invented by Thomas Thomson.
 It is used primarily by winemakers and brewers, and it can also be used in making sorbets and ice-creams.
 The first brewers' saccharometer was constructed by Benjamin Martin (with distillation in mind), and initially used for brewing by James Baverstock Sr in 1770.
 Henry Thrale adopted its use and it was later popularized by John Richardson in 1784.

-It consists of a large weighted glass bulb with a thin stem rising from the top with calibrated markings.
+The saccharometer consists of a large weighted glass bulb with a thin stem rising from the top with calibrated markings.
 The sugar level can be determined by reading the value where the surface of the liquid crosses the scale.
 The higher the sugar content, the denser the solution, and thus the higher the bulb will float.